Crochet Granny Rectangle Pattern

 The first round will look a lot wonky, but don’t worry, once you work round 2 you will start seeing the rectangle shape forming.

-easy granny rectangle pattern
+crochet granny rectangle pattern

 crocheted rectangle pattern